-- Girl Scouts of Western Ohio is committed to ensuring all girls and adult volunteers who want to participate in the Girl Scout Leadership Experience, follow the Girl Scout Promise, and accept the Girl Scout Law, are welcome.
-No girl or adult volunteer will be prevented from participating in Girl Scouting due to financial barriers. - Membership subsidy is provided to individual girls and adult volunteers based on their specific family financial needs.
-Financial assistance may only be requested by caregivers or individual adult volunteers based on individual /family needs.
-Troop leaders may not request financial assistance for the troop or on behalf of troop members. - Membership subsidy is available on a limited basis to adult volunteers.
-Assistance is available to an adult in a volunteer role who is needed to meet volunteer requirements or the girl/adult ratio (e.g. troop leader).
-Financial assistance will be considered for additional adult volunteers when there is a specific financial need and the volunteer has agreed to an active volunteer role with the troop. - Each year, Girl Scout troops/groups are encouraged to designate a portion of their troop funds for the annual membership dues.
+- Girl Scouts of Western Ohio is committed to ensuring that all girls and adult volunteers, who want to participate in the Girl Scout Leadership Experience, that are willing to make the Girl Scout Promise and accept the Girl Scout Law, are welcome.
+No girl or adult volunteer will be prevented from participating in Girl Scouting due to financial barriers. - Membership subsidy is provided to individual girls and adult volunteers based on their specific family financial need.
+Financial assistance may only be requested by caregivers or individual adult volunteers, based on individual /family need.
+Troop leaders may not request financial assistance for "the troop" or on behalf of troop members.

+- Membership subsidy is available on a limited basis to adult volunteers.
+Assistance is available to an adult in a volunteer role that is needed to meet volunteer requirements or girl/adult ratio (e.g. troop leader).
+Financial assistance will be considered for additional adult volunteers, when there is a specific financial need and the volunteer has agreed to an active volunteer role with the troop. - Each year Girl Scout troops/groups are encouraged to designate a portion of their troop funds for the annual membership dues.